Utsil Naj - Guatemala

 Beneficiaries

 “I have bad eyesight and this has helped me a lot.
-I can also ask my children for help because they don't have the risk of getting burned by some wood.”
+I can also ask my children for help because they don't have the risk of getting burned by some firewood.”

 Ligia Boj Saban